-Working with Ericsson and funded by two Research Council IAA awards, this project will look at the effect of telecoms on society.
-By considering the effects such technologies on growth and productivity, this project will provide a better understanding of the full economic impact of communication equipment and particularly of mobile networks.
+Working with Ericsson and funded by two Research Council IAA awards, this project looked at the effect of telecoms on society.
+By considering the effects such technologies have on growth and productivity, this project provided a better understanding of the full economic impact of communication equipment and particularly of mobile networks.

 - The creation and sharing of a unique dataset of telecommunications prices across Europe.